Jinan Weather

 Summer in Jinan is hot and long, and as you can imagine, high temperatures are the norm.
 The average daily temperature in June is around 25℃ (77℉), while July and August see the peak of summer, with highs often exceeding 35℃ and even surpassing 40℃ (104℉).
 The midday sun is intense.
 Although temperatures may briefly drop after the rain, and the air becomes fresh and humid, the heat quickly returns.
 However, the springs dotted in the whole city is the excellent natural coolers.
 Under the shade of trees, the murmuring spring water brings a refreshing coolness.

-Rainfall is concentrated mostly in the form of torrential rain and thunderstorms.
-The rain is rapid and heavy, easily causing flooding on city streets.
-The hottest period of summer from mid-July to mid-August is the period of heaviest rainfall.
+Rainfall is mostly in the form of torrential rain and thunderstorms, rapid and heavy, easily causing flooding on city streets.
+Fortunately, it usually doesn’t last long.
+Mid-July to mid-August is the rainiest period.

 Shoes: sandals and slippers